Kmeakin/walrus-report/src/30-implementation.md

 complex build process than C.

 ##### Closures
-Closures are significantly more complex to codegen.
+Closures are significantly more complex to generate IR for.
 Since a closure can capture variables from its environment, we need to include the captured values in whatever runtime representation we select for closures.
 We chose to implement closures using a method known as *closure-conversion*.
 The body of each closure is represented as a top-level function, and closure values become a pair of a pointer to the closure's function and a pointer to the closure's environment.
-The closure's environment is allocated on the heap, via `malloc`, as the environemnt can *escape* from the current stack-frame if the closure is returned from a function - therefore if it were allocated on the stack, it would be deallocated before the function returns.
+The closure's environment is allocated on the heap, via `malloc`, as the environment can *escape* from the current stack-frame if the closure is returned from a function - therefore if it were allocated on the stack, it would be deallocated before the function returns.
 When calling a closure, the environment pointer is passed to the top-level function, which then extracts the captured